René Barthélemy

-René Barthélemy (10 March 1889 – 12 February 1954) was a French engineer and a pioneer in the development of television.
+René Barthélemy (10 March 1889 – 12 February 1954) was a French engineer and a pioneer in the development of television technologies.

 Background

 The invention of television was a slow enterprise of collective improvement between researchers and do-it-yourselfers from different countries, the first concepts of which date back to the end of the 1870s.
 It was the successive discoveries in electricity and optics that made it possible to formulate the theoretical projects, the first experiments and the first demonstrations.

 Biography

 Barthélemy was the son of a tailor from Nangis, and his teachers encouraged him to continue his studies in engineering in which during 1909–1910 he studied for a diploma from the École Supérieure d'Électricité.
 At 22 years old he was a radio-telegraphist at the Eiffel Tower.
 In 1922 he filed a patent on mains power supply for radio receivers for which, until then, heavy and bulky batteries were used; his invention assisted the development of radio broadcasting in France.
 He achieved the radio transmission of still images from the Eiffel Tower in January 1930.
 Prints of images were received at a resolution of 42 lines on a 132 mm wide roll of cyanotype paper.